Yagnikkat/portrayal_photoviewer/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Here some of important notes for flutter_bloc 7.3.1

+- emit state instead of yield the state
+- don't use ["async*"] when emitting the state
+- you can only one state in one event